 ENHANCED EMPLOYEE WELFARE

-If you are wondering as to how to improve employee welfare then you would in all probability explore the viability of improving the working environment.
+If you are wondering how to improve employee welfare then you would, in all probability, explore the viability of improving the working environment.
 One of the most effective ways of improving the workplace environment continues to be by modifying the worker environment interface.
 This is best achieved by procuring ergonomically designed workstations and chairs which can improve employee comfort and well-being and thus help improve employee welfare.

 Noise in the workplace can be an irritant which impairs productivity and efficiency levels.
 This can lead to demotivated or unhappy employees.
 Thus it is not surprising that noise control is an integral component of any ergonomic plan.
 All that you would need to do is to eradicate the source, use an alternative quieter option or even minimize noise levels by design modification.
 One of the more popular and relatively simpler options is to ensure that the vacant spaces in the office are minimised and keeping acoustics in mind when designing the workspace.